 What information is needed to pre-register?

-- Patient's full legal name and address including county
+- Your full legal name and address, including county

 - Social Security Number

-- Name of insurance holder, his or her home address and phone number, and his or her work address and work phone number
+- Insurance holder's name, home address and phone number, as well as their work address and work phone number

 - Name of insurance company, mailing address, policy and group number

-- Patient's employer, address, phone number and occupation
+- Your employer, address, phone number and occupation

 - Name, address and phone number of nearest relative